Tyrese Maxey turned it around and scored 45. Sixers coaches and teammates were with him all the way.

 They were words Maxey needed to hear.

-While he tried to downplay it, the fifth-year guard looked like someone putting extra pressure on himself to will the undermanned Sixers to victory.
+While he downplayed it, the fifth-year guard looked like he was placing extra pressure on himself to carry the undermanned Sixers.

 » READ MORE: Sixers takeaways: Nick Nurse, Caleb Martin avoid disaster; Andre Drummond gets clutch steals

-With Joel Embiid and Paul George sidelined, Maxey knew he would have to carry most of the workload.
-But he often played out of control, rushed while dealing with opponents’ physicality, or just flat-out missed open looks in the first two games.
+With Joel Embiid and Paul George sidelined, Maxey knew he would take on most of the workload.
+But he often played out of control, handled physicality poorly, or just flat-out missed open looks in the first two games.

 Maxey did much of the same in the first half against the Pacers (1-2).
 He scored seven points on 2-for-7 shooting while committing four turnovers.

 Drummond was focused on setting screens to get his teammate easier looks.
-Meanwhile, Caleb Martin assumed the ballhandling duties to help Maxey out.
-Those two things helped to get him going in the third quarter.
+Meanwhile, Caleb Martin assumed the ballhandling duties to help Maxey place in more space on the wing.
+Those adjustments helped him get going in the third quarter.

 Meanwhile, Drummond continued to tell him to play his game.

-“‘You’re not going to make every shot, but the shots you’re taking we believe in,’” Drummond said.
+“‘You’re not going to make every shot, but the shots you’re taking we believe in,’” Drummond said to Maxey.
 “The shots he was taking the first two games that he missed, he made them today.

 “So hats off to him.”